-Implementation Strategy 10: Research
+Implementation Strategy 10.0: Research

-Bacterial contamination of waterways is a pressing concern for our region, as reflected in the TMDL studies this Plan addresses.
-The studies provide a general portrayal of the extent and character of bacterial contamination in the BIG area.
-Alone, however, they are not a sufficient basis for determining the most cost-effective courses of action to achieve contact recreation standards in currently impaired water bodies.
-This will undoubtedly be a dynamic process where we continually expand our knowledge of the sources and effects of bacteria in the waterways and where various management approaches are tested and refined.
+Bacterial contamination of waterways is a concern for the BIG project area, as reflected in the TMDL studies that this I-Plan addresses.
+The studies provide a general overview of the extent and character of the presence of bacteria, but they are not sufficient to determine the most cost-effective courses of action to achieve contact recreation standards.
+A dynamic process is required where affected entities continually expand their knowledge of bacteria sources and effects and where various management approaches are tested and refined.
 This section identifies potential research topics that will be critical to this undertaking.

-Recognizing that many of these topics would be area-specific, the BIG was asked to prioritize those which would have the greatest impact on management actions across the planning area.
-The three topics that emerged comprise the management recommendations of this section.
-These topics are pertinent to the entire BIG area, are intended to be implemented as resources are available, and may be superseded as necessary for research needs specific to individual stakeholders.
-Research would be conducted using appropriate methodology and quality assurance that have been developed in consultation with TCEQ and EPA.
+Recognizing that many of these topics would be area-specific, the BIG was asked to prioritize those which would have the greatest impact on management actions across the area.
+Three topics emerged.
+These topics are pertinent to the entire BIG area, are intended to be implemented as resources are available, and may be superseded as necessary for research needs that are specific to individual stakeholders.
+Research would be conducted using appropriate methodology and quality assurance that have been developed in consultation with the TCEQ and the EPA.
+In the following text, although the research priorities are presented in a numerical order, this is not a rank order.